spencerhhubert/nexus/README.md

 ## The state of this project
 The Nexus is very much an alpha stage prototype.
 It is not yet a machine I would recommend anyone else try to build it.
 This will come in the future after more hardware and software bugs have been ironed out.

+I'm planning another big push for a beta prototype this ~June where the focus will be on improving mechanical reliability and more real-to-life renders of digital pieces for classification training.

 ## Future goals and todo
 - Make reliable
 - Rate >~1 piece/second